 It’s a pleasure to tell you that my work appears in Seeing in Sixes 2018.
 The 311-page book includes projects by 50 photographers, in black and white and color.
 (The projects in the book are only 4% of the entries that were submitted, so I’m very pleased to be included.)
 I chose to submit six photographs from the series I’ve been working on for several years that explores plant life seen through foggy windows.
 The project is titled, “At the Conservatory: Transgressing Expectations.”

 For the current book, Brooks Jensen and Maureen Gallagher (the co-author) looked for “projects about life rather than about photography.”
 Other criteria included originality, consistency of style, excellence of craft, and projects that “create their own small world within the limitation of six images only.”

-I like the concept of photographic projects.
-I think distilling a project down to six images is a valuable exercise.
-Below are six photos of spider webs and lichen strands suspended from twigs and touched by dew or sunlight, made in the last few weeks.
-They are likely the beginning of a new subject I’ll focus on.
+Distilling a project down to six images is a valuable exercise.
+Below are six photos of suspended spider webs and lichens, touched by dew or sunlight, from the last few weeks.
+They are a new subject I’m focusing on.
 I recommend giving the six-image project a try, and when the call for entries for a 2019 Seeing in Sixes is announced sometime next year, submit your photographs!
-There is so much great work being done, and I bet some of it is yours.

-The interest and support of readers here on WordPress has been a big factor in my growth and confidence, and your presence keeps me on this path.
+The interest and support of readers here on WordPress has been a big factor in my growth and confidence.
+Your presence keeps me on this path.
 Thank you!